Swarag-N/Webhooks-Microservice/README.md

 This is a Implementation Webhooks Service using `Moleculer` ( Progressive microservices framework for Node.js. ) and `Express` ( Back-End for Node.js )

+In the terminal, try the following commands:
+- `nodes` - List all connected nodes.
+- `actions` - List all registered service actions.
+- `call greeter.hello` - Call the `greeter.hello` action.
+- `call greeter.welcome --name John` - Call the `greeter.welcome` action with the `name` parameter.
+- `call "webhooks.trigger" --ipadr "192.12.445.55"` - Call the `webhooks.trigger` action with the `ipadr` parameter.

 ## Features

 - Register, Update, Delete, and List  Web-Hooks